rmwtaylor22/rmwtaylor22/README.md

 Hello!
 I'm Rose White, a current senior computer science/ digital media major at Taylor University.
 My hobbies include hiking, learning new things, and coding beautiful user experiences!

 I've interned as a Software Developer @ Samaritan's Purse('21) and Kratos Defense ('20).
 My roles extended across the full stack, but I especially enjoyed front-end development.
+Finally, I'm excited to be joining Credera as a tech consultant post-college.

-I'm excited to be joining Credera as a tech consultant post-college.
 Enjoy looking at my work!

 <!---
 rmwtaylor22/rmwtaylor22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.